apollo2030/nd00333-capstone/README.md

 # Covid-19 cases forecasting

 The project intends to build a model that can predict the number of infection cases of Covid-19 based on the selection of measures that are applied in that country.
 It uses data from the european disease center so the model is applicable for countries in Europe.
+The project is developed using Automl and
+Hyperdrive experiments available in Azure ML Studio.
+The idea behind the approach is to let Automl train a bunch of models and select the best one based on the accuracy metric (r2_score in this case), then design a Hyperdrive run script and let it optimize the parameters so we get a set of hyperparameters that are optimal for our pipeline.
+After training and selecting the best models from the 2 runs - we will deploy the one that performs the best as a webservice.
+The project also demonstrates how to consume the endpoint.

 ## Dataset